flora15/Piazza-Resources-Downloader/README.md

 Piazza Resources Downloader will detect and list all the downloadable content on the Piazza Resources page</b></center>
 <hr>

-<h1>Download this extension from <a href="https://chrome.google.com/webstore/detail/piazza-resources-download/akdmggmbcnkgpnedjeebihocdgnlddgb">Chrome Web Store</a></h1>
+<b>Download this extension from <a href="https://chrome.google.com/webstore/detail/piazza-resources-download/akdmggmbcnkgpnedjeebihocdgnlddgb">Chrome Web Store</a></b>

 <h1>Without Piazza extension:</h1>
 <p align="center">